loharp/SoftTrans/README.md

 # USAGE INSTRUCTIONS
 Step-1:
-Once the above tools and libraries are installed, please download the translation model from the following link https://drive.google.com/file/d/14Hmt0n8L08MGTYW_rc7H_ux9dgnBi9yI/view?usp=sharing
+Once the above tools and libraries are installed, please download the translation model from the following link: https://drive.google.com/file/d/14Hmt0n8L08MGTYW_rc7H_ux9dgnBi9yI/view?usp=sharing

 Step-2:
 Create a directory, for example, "SoftTrans" and put this translation model including the other files (sample.en, trans.sh and bpe.model) provided in this repository

 Step-3:
 Open the "trans.sh" and make sure that the file names are correct.
 Note that the "src=en" and "tgt=fr" are used to denote the source-language (English) and target-language (French) codes.
 The "sample.en" contains two input sentences in English.
-You can change the sentences***.
+You can change these sentences***.

 Step-4:
 In this final step, simply run the shell script,